What are your fees?

 Do you take insurance?

-Please check with your insurance company to inquire into possible out-of-network benefits and rates for reimbursement.
+We encourage you to check with your insurance company as well to inquire into possible out-of-network benefits and rates for reimbursement.
 Upon request, COPE providers can provide a monthly statement documenting services received that can be used for possible reimbursement from your insurance company and/or healthcare spending accounts.

 Some questions that may be helpful to ask your insurance company: